-Historically, Ink cards have been among the more difficult cards to get approval for based on credit history, score, income, and other factors, but many readers are reporting incredible approval rates the past month.
+Historically, Ink cards have been among the more difficult cards to get approval for based on credit history, score, income, and other factors, but many readers are reporting incredible approval rates the past few month.
+I was able to get 9 Chase Business cards to add to my current 31 active cards between my wife and me.

 Several readers report that they and their spouse have both been approved for each of those cards.
 In some cases, that was despite opening the same Ink cards earlier this year, and the bonuses for the new Ink cards are already posting.
 As long as you’re approved, you will get the signup bonus for any Chase Ultimate Rewards card.